Destiny 2: The Red War (2017)

 The Guardian locates Cayde-6 on the centaur Nessus, which has almost been completely transformed by the Vex.
-With the aid of Failsafe, an AI from the crashed starship Exodus Black, the Guardian frees Cayde from a Vex portal loop and claims a teleporter for use in taking back the city.
+With the aid of Failsafe, an AI from the crashed colony ship Exodus Black, the Guardian frees Cayde from a Vex portal loop and claims a teleporter for use in taking back the city.
 Cayde directs the Guardian to find Ikora on the Jovian moon of Io (which the Traveler had partially terraformed until the Darkness arrived), where she had gone to find answers about the Traveler.
 Ikora and Io researcher Asher Mir direct the Guardian to locate a Warmind, an ancient defensive AI, for intelligence on the Almighty.
 This intelligence reveals that simply destroying the Almighty will take the sun down with it.
 Afterwards, the Vanguard reunites at the Farm and conclude that the only way to retake the Last City and save the Traveler is to shut down the Almighty first, eliminating the possibility of it destroying the Sun.
 The Guardian boards the Almighty using a stolen Cabal ship and disables the weapon, signaling Zavala to begin the counterattack.
 As the Vanguard begins the assault, the Consul admonishes Ghaul for his obsession with the Traveler, and urges him to simply take the Light by force, rather than trying to earn it; Ghaul is reluctant until the Consul kills the Speaker, whom Ghaul had captured and tortured to try and learn more about the Traveler.
 Ghaul then proclaims that he will take the Light, and strangles the Consul in a fit of rage.

 The Guardian returns to Earth to assist in the counterattack and infiltrates Ghaul's command ship, using Cayde's Vex teleporter, alone to save the Traveler.
-Ghaul forcibly takes the Light, corrupting it, and uses its power against the Guardian, but the Guardian is successful in defeating Ghaul.
+Ghaul forcibly takes the Light and uses its power against the Guardian, but the Guardian is successful in defeating Ghaul.
 Ghaul reemerges as a massive ethereal figure who then speaks to the Traveler directly.
-In doing so, the Traveler wakes from its long sleep, destroying the device that was harvesting its power and killing Ghaul.
+In response, the Traveler wakes from its apparent long sleep, destroying the device that was harvesting its power and killing Ghaul.
 It sends a massive shockwave throughout Sol, restoring the Light to all Guardians and decimating the Red Legion's forces.
 The game ends with a posthumous voiceover from the Speaker, reminding all that the Light can never be stopped.
 The Guardian and Ghost convene with Zavala, Ikora, Cayde, and Hawthorne at an undamaged portion of the Tower, with the Vanguard returning to their old duties and Hawthorne assuming a new post there.
-In a post-credits scene, the shockwave sent by the Traveler is shown reaching the entire system.
-The wave of Light extends beyond the Solar System and spreads beyond the Milky Way, before panning across a fleet of dark, mysterious Pyramid-shaped ships sitting some distance away in extragalactic space.
+In a post-credits scene, the shockwave sent by the Traveler is shown coursing through the entire system.
+The wave of Light then extends beyond the solar system and spreads beyond the Milky Way, before panning across a fleet of dark, mysterious Pyramid-shaped ships sitting some distance away in extragalactic space.
 The ships activate and begin moving toward Earth.